Continuum Limit of Dendritic Deposition: Theory and Methods

 \subsection{Brownian Dynamics Algorithm}

-Propagating the growth dynamics of the discrete model involves repeatedly sampling the growth probability density $\rho(\posB)$, defined in \eqref{growth_probability_density}, and attaching a new particle to the cluster at the selected point.
-We obtain these samples by simulating the motion of the incoming particle directly using the specialized Brownian dynamics algorithm from Refs.~\onlinecite{erbanReactiveBoundaryConditions2007} and \onlinecite{singerPartiallyReflectedDiffusion2008}.
-In this subsection, we provide an overview of the unusual features of this algorithm.
-Further technical details of our simulations can be found in Sec.~\ref{si:brownian}.
+To propagate the dynamics of the particle-based deposition process, we add a particle to the cluster at a point drawn from the growth probability density $\rho$ defined in \eqref{growth_probability_density}.
+We obtain this $\rho$ sample by simulating the motion of the incoming particle directly.
+Specifically, we use the specialized Brownian dynamics algorithm from Refs.~\onlinecite{erbanReactiveBoundaryConditions2007} and \onlinecite{singerPartiallyReflectedDiffusion2008}.
+In this subsection, we provide an overview of this algorithm.
+Further implementation details can be found in Sec.~\ref{si:brownian}.
+Our code is also publicly available \cite{zenodo1}.

-The Brownian dynamics algorithm functions as follows.
-Each timestep, the position of the incoming particle is updated using a Gaussian displacement as in standard methods \cite{allenComputerSimulationLiquids2017}.
-If the particle makes contact with the cluster during the update, it deposits with a given sticking probability $P$ \cite{wittenDiffusionlimitedAggregation1983, meakinFractalsScalingGrowth1998}.
+The Brownian dynamics algorithm works in the following way.
+Each timestep, the position $\posP$ of the incoming particle is updated according \mynote{marg:gaussian_update}{to}

+where $\boldsymbol{g}$ is a $d$ dimensional Gaussian random variable with zero mean and unit variance \cite{allenComputerSimulationLiquids2017}.
+If the particle makes contact with the cluster during the update, it deposits with a sticking probability $P$ \cite{erbanReactiveBoundaryConditions2007, singerPartiallyReflectedDiffusion2008}.
 Otherwise, it reflects off of the cluster surface.

+\mynote{marg:algorithm_summary}{The} algorithm, as described, is sufficient for integrating the dynamics, but is computationally inefficient.
+The goal of the simulation is to build up a large cluster as quickly as possible so that we can analyze the critical radius.
+However, if the incoming particle drifts far from the cluster, it will take many Gaussian steps to return to a position where it can potentially stick again.

+The standard solution to this efficiency problem is to split the dynamics into a near and a far regime \cite{sanderFractalsFractalCorrelations1994, tolmanOfflatticeHypercubiclatticeModels1989}.
+We implement such a split by capping the maximum distance the particle can jump per Gaussian timestep at $\lcut$.
+We then use this cutoff distance to build a cell list that allows us to quickly determine if the incoming particle is within one cell of the cluster \cite{allenComputerSimulationLiquids2017}.
+If it is, we take a Gaussian step.
+Otherwise, we take a much larger step.
+In particular, we first use a $k$-d tree to find the minimum distance $H$ between the particle and the cluster \cite{tolmanOfflatticeHypercubiclatticeModels1989}.
+We then take a step in a random direction with a magnitude slightly less than $H$ (implicitly avoiding the possibility of a cluster-particle collision).
+In addition, when the particle drifts outside a circle or sphere that bounds the cluster, we return it to that bounding surface by integrating the dynamics analytically \cite{sanderFractalsFractalCorrelations1994}.

+The $k$-d tree steps and the bounding surface steps are exact.
+Consequently, the accuracy of the dynamics is limited only by the Gaussian steps.
+Since the convergence parameters for these steps are the cutoff distance and timestep, any observable of interest in the simulation must be evaluated in the joint limit $\lcut \to \infty$ and $\dt \to 0$.